Matroid Stratification of ML Degrees of Independence Models: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Simon Telen for his substantial help in Theorem \ref{thm: ML degree is a matroid invariant}.
+We also thank Max Wiesmann for pointing out the proof for Proposition \ref{prop:extension}.
 Part of this research was performed while authors were visiting the Institute for Mathematical and Statistical Innovation (IMSI), which is supported by the NSF (Grant No. DMS-1929348).